 “The term ‘Alpine fallow lands’ was a provocation”

-Sociology professor Christian Schmid will retire this year.
+Sociology Professor Christian Schmid will retire this year.
 In the interview, he looks back on his time at the ETH Studio Basel, which sparked discussions with the book “Switzerland: An Urban Portrait” and whose publications will be freely available online as Open Access from May.

 Sociology professor Christian Schmid will retire this year.